FFizzZZ/Fizz/Notes/Operating Systems: Three Easy Pieces/virtualization_memory.md

 ## Paging
 * Instead of splitting up a process’s address space into some number of variable-sized logical segments (e.g., code, heap, stack), we divide it into fixed-sized units, each of which we call a **page**.
 Correspondingly, we view physical memory as an array of fixed-sized slots called **page frames**.
+* To record where each virtual page of the address space is placed in physical memory, the operating system usually keeps a per-process data structure known as a page table.
+The major role of the page table is to store address translations for each of the virtual pages of the address space.